david-asher/electron-firebase/docs/firestore.js.md

 <a name="exp_module_firestore--firestoreDoc+field"></a>

 ### firestoreDoc#field(docPath, fieldName) ⇒ <code>Promise.&lt;any&gt;</code> ⏏
+Gets the value of a specified field within a Firestore document.

 **Kind**: Exported function
 **Returns**: <code>Promise.&lt;any&gt;</code> - The data at the specified field location or undefined if no such field exists in the document
 **See**: [DocumentSnapshot get()](https://firebase.google.com/docs/reference/node/firebase.firestore.DocumentSnapshot#get)